Timothy Weah

-Timothy Tarpeh Weah (born February 22, 2000) is an American professional soccer player who plays as a winger or right-back for Ligue 1 club Marseille, on loan from Serie A club Juventus, and the United States national team.
+Timothy Tarpeh Weah (born February 22, 2000) is an American professional soccer player who plays as a winger, right-back or right wing-back for Ligue 1 club Marseille, whom he captains, and the United States national team.

 Weah made his professional debut for Ligue 1 club Paris Saint-Germain in 2018, winning Ligue 1 twice and the Trophée des Champions once.
 He won a Scottish Premiership and Scottish Cup double on loan at Celtic in 2019.
 He then joined Lille, winning another Ligue 1 title and Trophée des Champions in 2021.
 In July 2023 he joined Serie A club Juventus and won the 2023–24 Coppa Italia.

 In March 2018, Weah earned his first senior international cap for the United States.
 He was part of the squad that won the CONCACAF Nations League in 2021, 2023, and 2024.

 Weah is the son of George Weah, the former President of Liberia, who was previously also a professional soccer player, having won the Ballon d'Or in 1995.

 Early and personal life

-Weah was born on February 22, 2000, in Brooklyn, New York, to Liberian George Weah (at the time a professional soccer player) and his Jamaican wife Clar.
+Weah was born on February 22, 2000, in Brooklyn, New York, to Liberian George Weah (at the time a professional footballer) and his Jamaican wife Clar.
 George Weah was elected as the 25th President of Liberia in 2018, after serving three years in the Senate of Liberia.

 Weah has two older siblings, George Jr. and Tita.
 He spent his early life in Brooklyn, Valley Stream, New York, and Pembroke Pines, Florida.
 Weah is fluent in English and French and enjoys producing trap soul music.
 He is close friends with fellow soccer player Tyler Adams, as well as former Lille teammates Jonathan David and Angel Gomes.
 His cousin, Kyle Duncan, is also a professional soccer player for New York Red Bulls in Major League Soccer.
-He is not related to Liberian-born soccer player Patrick Weah.
+He is not related to Liberian-born footballer Patrick Weah.